Ring Size Chart: US, UK, EU, AU and mm Converter (Free Printable)

 Introduction

-That said, finger size isn't fixed.
-It shifts throughout the day, with temperature, and even after a salty meal.
-We've measured thousands of fingers at Joalys, trust us, timing and technique matter more than most people think.
-This guide covers everything: the conversion chart, the three measurement methods ranked by accuracy, wide band adjustments, and what to do if your knuckle throws everything off.
+The longer version is that nearly 30% of online jewelry returns happen because of poor fit, not a change of heart about the design.
+Finger size shifts throughout the day, with temperature, and even after a salty meal.
+We've measured thousands of fingers at Joalys, and trust us, timing and technique matter more than most people think.

-Investing in fine jewelry, especially a diamond engagement ring or a wedding band you'll wear every day, makes accurate sizing non-negotiable.
-Digital tools are convenient, but a physical, calibrated chart is still the most reliable method for at-home use.
+Choosing fine jewelry, especially a engagement ring or a wedding band you'll wear every day, makes accurate sizing non-negotiable.
+Digital tools are convenient, but a physical, calibrated chart remains the most reliable method for at-home use.
 Skip this step and you're gambling on a resize that may not even be possible, depending on the setting.

 Every printable ring size chart has one critical flaw: printers lie.
 Most default settings scale the document slightly, which throws off every measurement.
 Before you do anything else, print the chart and check the calibration line with a physical ruler.
 It should measure exactly 50mm (or 2 inches, depending on the chart).
 If it doesn't, go back to print settings, select "Print at 100%" or disable "Scale to Fit", and reprint.
 A 2mm error at this stage translates directly into a wrong ring size.

-A US size 6 is a UK L½ and a European 52.
+A US size 6 is a UK L½, a European 52, and an Australian L½.
 The numbers look different, but they all describe the same finger, a 16.5mm inner diameter.
 When in doubt, always go back to the millimeter measurement.
 It's the universal reference that removes all ambiguity.

 | US/Canada | Diameter (mm) | Circumference (mm) | UK/Australia | Europe |